moore-automation/local_dev_to_cicd/docs/Lab_Guide/hands_on_02_section_a.md

   - deploy
 ```

+We tested before the outcome of linting above, so now we'll test an
 For both our jobs `yamllint` and `deploy_infra` you need to specify with which stage the job is associated as below:

 ```yml